Introduction#

 The time has finally come!
 Ghostty Terminal was officially released as version 1.0.0 at the end of December.
-I’ve been eagerly waiting for this new tool to land in my hands.
+I’ve been eagerly waiting for this fast, GPU-accelerated terminal emulator to land in my hands.

 Ghostty is a terminal emulator written in Zig, designed with these goals in mind: